audgeviolin07/audgeviolin07/README.md

 Co-founder @ **[Sorcerer](https://www.usesorcerer.com/)** (pivoted, gtm now)

-also made asillios-limiter, an open source typescript library for controlling and monitoring api usage in apps that use large language models
+also monkeying on asillios-limiter, an open source typescript library for controlling and monitoring api usage in apps that use large language models

 use it today with
 ```bash